cdnan/AS-ePortfolio/README.md

 # Anwar Sheluchin

-PhD student in the Department of Political Science at McMaster University.
-Research interests include public policy, comparative political economy, global financial governance and disruptive technologies.
+Anwar is a PhD Student in the Department of Political Science at McMaster University.
+She holds a BA in Health Policy from York University and a MA in Political Science from McMaster University.
+Anwar's research interests include public policy, political economy, global financial governance and disruptive technologies.
+Her doctoral research examines the political economy of cryptocurrency regulations.

 ## Education